-John C. Mannone has over 500 works in venues such as Drunk Monkeys, New England Journal of Medicine, Inscape Literary Journal, Windhover, Artemis, Southern Poetry Anthology (NC), Still: The Journal, Town Creek Poetry, Negative Capability, Tupelo Press, Baltimore Review, Pedestal, Event Horizon Magazine, Syzygy Journal and others.
-Author of two literary poetry collections—Apocalypse (Alban Lake Publishing) and Disabled Monsters (The Linnet’s Wing’s Press)—he’s the poetry editor for Silver Blade, Liquid Imagination and for Abyss & Apex.
+John C. Mannone has over 600 works in venues such as Blue Fifth Review, Peacock Journal, Drunk Monkeys, New England Journal of Medicine, Intima: Journal of Narrative Medicine, Inscape Literary Journal, Windhover, Artemis, Southern Poetry Anthology (NC), Still: The Journal, Town Creek Poetry, Negative Capability, Tupelo Press, Baltimore Review, Pedestal, Event Horizon Magazine, Syzygy Journal and others.
+He’s the author of three literary poetry collections: Apocalypse (Alban Lake Publishing), nominated for the 2017 Elgin Book Award; Disabled Monsters (The Linnet’s Wings Press) featured at the 2016 Southern Festival of Books; and Flux Lines (Celtic Cat Publishing).
+He’s the poetry editor for Silver Blade, Liquid Imagination and for Abyss & Apex.

-He won the 2015 Joy Margrave award for creative nonfiction as well as the 2015 Tennessee Mountain Writers poetry award and has been nominated three times for the Pushcart prize in poetry.
-He’s been awarded a 2016 Weymouth writing residency.
+He’s recipient of the 2017 Jean Ritchie Fellowship in Appalachian literature and has won the 2015 and 2017 Joy Margrave award for creative nonfiction as well as the 2015 Tennessee Mountain Writers poetry award.
+He has been nominated three times for the Pushcart prize in poetry, as well as for the Rhysling poetry award.
+He’s been awarded two Weymouth writing residencies.

 You can learn more about his aesthetics as a writer in a 2011 Six Questions interview.
 But the short of it is that he seeks literary quality poetry that has a speculative element, and that has literary depth.